Who Are We?

 Beatrice H. Barrett Lectures on Brain and Behavior: Paradigm Fusion

 We’re hard at work planning events to bring together professionals from across the neurosciences and behavior analysis.
 Stay tuned for more details about virtual and live events.
-We’re thrilled to announce our next speaker, Dr. Edward Taub.
+We’re thrilled to announce our next speaker, Dr. Michael Kilgard.
 More details will be released soon.

 Biography